 So, when you use an RRSP, it is important to consider how the RRSP works at each stage.
 That way, we do not over-optimize for one stage only to botch another.
 Remember:

 • To maximize tax savings over your lifetime, make sure that your marginal tax rate when you contribute is higher than your average tax rate in retirement.
 This TFSA/RRSP comparison calculator can help illustrate this.

 • If you are in a lower tax bracket now and expect to be in a higher bracket later in your career, consider using a TFSA until you are in a higher tax bracket.

 • To avoid significant RRSP taxes in your estate stage, only save enough in your RRSP to provide your lifestyle income until age 100 (at the latest).
 You want to minimize extra RRSP money at estate time.

 • If you’ve saved too much in your RRSP in the accumulation stage and now your RRIF is providing more income than you need, you should save the extra money coming from your RRIF in a TFSA or non-registered account.

 Keeping all of this in mind when planning your RRSP contributions will help you get the most out of your money.
 That way, you’ll pay the least taxes over your lifetime.

-How much should you contribute to your RRSP this year (or any year)?
+So… how much should you contribute to your RRSP in 2018?

-So, tying back to the original question of how much to contribute to an RRSP?
+Tying back to the original question of how much to contribute to an RRSP, what is the million-dollar answer?
 Enough to cover your lifestyle needs until age 100.

 What if you can’t save that much?
 Then you will need to spend less when you retire or save more before retirement when your income increases.